The ancient woodland of Epping Forest within Zone 6

 3/10 a few gentle, short climbs.

-This walk takes you on tracks and paths through the ancient woodland of Epping Forest (“the peoples forest”) and a possible visit to the High Beach visitor centre before lunch at one of two pubs in Upshire.
+This walk takes you on tracks and paths through the ancient woodland of Epping Forest (“the peoples forest”) and a possible visit to the High Beach visitor centre before a pub lunch in Upshire.
 After your pub lunch you go through open countryside and farmland passing close to Copped Hall a ruined country house currently being renovated.
 The walk ends in the bustling town of Epping at the end of the Central Underground Line.

 This short walk is ideal for winter or early spring when there is no leaf canopy and views and vistas open up but it can be done at any time of year.
 After lunch you leave the forest and are in open countryside where there are some good views around Copped Hall park.